Skip to Content

 West Virginia’s Parental Leave Act (PLA)

-An eligible public employee can take PLA leave to manage:
+An eligible public employee can take up to 12 weeks of unpaid PLA leave in a 12-month period for:

 • The birth or adoption of a child